andyd0/http-monitoring/README.md

 ### Testing

-I made most methods private since the only two methods used within the classes are usually `run` or the method that returns data.
-In order to test and avoid having to add a package for mocking time and dealing with threads, the private method `should_alert_or_recover` was exposed for testing.

-To run the three tests (alert, recover, recover then alert), in root folder...
+To run the unit tests (alert, recover, recover then alert), in root folder...

 `python -m unittest`

 ## Potential Improvements

-### General App Improvements

-1. The `curses` implementation is a bit rough as it is my first time using the package and also first time writing an app that displays to a CLI.
-Better formatting, properly handling window resizing and handling top N with proper spacing would make the display better.
-For now, top N sections is locked to two sections because of spacing concerns.
-2. The simulator that can be used to simulate logging is a simple app that writes to a file line by line with a random sleep time in between each line.
-There may be better ways to simulate logging but for now the log lines are written to an monitered file slower than it would be in production environment.
-3. Test coverage can be added to other parts of the app.
-Currently, there is only test coverage for alerting states.
-4. Stats consumer could probably use a refactor so that it isn't one method that updates counts for the stats.
-Also, only basic top level counts are provided but it may be also helpful to track other stats like what is the most frequent status code or most frequent IP for each section

 ### Scaling

-Generally, I believe the app is app efficient enough as it never reads data entirely into memory but only chunks data is saved temporarily based on set interval and window size times.
+Generally, the app is efficient as it never reads data entirely into memory but only chunks of data is saved temporarily based on set interval and window size times.

 For scaling,